AhmedDevEG/NetFlow/README.md

 > **🔔 Stay Updated!
 Follow our Telegram channel for the latest updates, tips, and announcements:**
 [👉 Join Telegram Channel](https://t.me/A_F_Ls)
 - ⭐ Star the project to show your support
-- 📝 Share issues and pull requests with clear descriptions
+- 📝 Share issues and enhancements with clear descriptions

 ---
 ## 🤔 FAQ